-Appendix 2

-Managing pupil transition
+Appendix 2 - Managing pupil transition

-At Amble Links First School we are aware that pupils find moves between schools and classes unsettling and so we provide appropriate support and guidance whether they start at the beginning of a school year or arrive part way through.
-'We recognise that changes can cause anxiety and if not carefully managed can adversely affect pupils' motivation, attitude, attainment and behaviour'.
-(Steer report 2010)
+We are aware that pupils find moves between schools and classes unsettling and so we provide appropriate support and guidance whether they start at the beginning of a school year or arrive part way through.
+We recognise that changes can cause anxiety and if not carefully managed can adversely affect pupils' motivation, attitude, attainment and behaviour.

-At Amble Links First School we have 3 types of transition:
+We have 3 main types of transition:

-- 1. Moving to our school.
+- Moving into our school.

-- 2. Moving onto the Middle/next School.
+- Moving out of our school.

-- 3. Moving to a new class each September.
+- Moving to a new class each September.

-Moving to our school
+Moving into our school

-The Headteacher will meet with the new parents and pupil/s before they start to go through our vision and procedures (See new pupil induction guidance).
-He or a member of the Senior Leadership team will take the parents and pupil/s on a tour of the school and introduce them to their new class teacher/s and Mrs Creen in the office.

-The new class teacher/s will then meet with the parents once the pupil/s have started to go through class routines and expectations (See new pupil induction guidance).
-The class teacher will choose a buddy from the class to support the new pupil to help them to settle in. the teacher will also introduce pupil to our ELSA.
+The Headteacher will meet with the new parents and pupils before they start to go through our vision and expectations.
+The headteacher will also complete a 'New Pupil Induction Form' with the parent.
+This will be cross referenced through a telephone call with the headteacher of the previous school.
+Parents and pupils will be taken on a tour of the school and introduced to their new class teacher and other relevant members of staff.
+The new class teachers will then meet with the parents once the pupil has started to go through class routines and expectations.
+The class teacher will choose a buddy from the class to support the new pupil to help them to settle in.
+The teacher will also introduce pupil to our ELSA.